OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

 Besides testing, you can also use some tools to check the quality of your code according to various standards and occurrence of certain code patterns.

+GRASS GIS source code analysis is performed with `GitHub Actions`_ to build (compile), test, and run Python static code analysis, in order to improve the overall quality, maintainability and standard compliance of our code.

+The C and C++ source code is checked with GCC C/C++ tests including GNU C11 and C++11.
+For Python code, an initial static code analysis/code quality check/linting using `Flake8`_ has been implemented.
+The workflow builds and tests GRASS GIS on different Ubuntu versions, Centos as well as OSGeo4W.
+Success, errors and warnings are reported accordingly in the GitHub Actions interface for each `pull request`_.
+This code analysis has been set up as a continuous integration (CI) workflow, i.e. after each source code change - when submitting a code pull request - it is triggered automatically.

+Besides core GRASS GIS (`master`_ and `release_branch_7_8`_) also the `addons`_ repository has a minimalistic set of source code analysis enabled.

-For C/C++ code use third party solution `Coverity Scan`_ where GRASS GIS is registered as project number `1038`_.
+For C/C++ code we additionally use the third party solution `Coverity Scan`_ where GRASS GIS is registered as project number `1038`_.
 Also you can use `Cppcheck`_ which will show a lot of errors which compilers do not check.
 In any case, set your compiler to high error and warning levels, check them and fix them in your code.
 Furthermore, `Travis-CI`_ is used to check if the source code can still be compiled after submitting changes